Counting House Services Ltd.

 The Isle of Man entity was not listed or designated and, as it provides consultancy services only, has continued in business throughout this episode.

-The Counting House Group is solvent and has fewer than fifteen remaining creditors.
+The Counting House Group is solvent and has fewer than ten remaining creditors.
 The Group fully intends to pay all of them, but has been hampered in its efforts by ongoing effects of the OFAC Sanctions.
-Not everybody realizes that OFAC is not a judicial body, and OFAC sanction does not mean that a person or company is guilty of a crime.
+A surprising number of people and entities do not realize that OFAC is not a judicial body, and that an OFAC sanction does not mean that a person or company is guilty of a crime.